QubesOS/qubes-doc/user/advanced-configuration/managing-vm-kernel.md

 ---------------------------------------------------

 It is possible to package a kernel installed in dom0 as a VM kernel.
-This makes it possible to use a VM kernel which is not packaged by Qubes team.
+This makes it possible to use a VM kernel which is not packaged by PedOS team.
 This includes:
  * using a Fedora kernel package
  * using a manually compiled kernel

-To prepare such a VM kernel, you need to install the `qubes-kernel-vm-support` package in dom0 and also have matching kernel headers installed (`kernel-devel` package in the case of a Fedora kernel package).
+To prepare such a VM kernel, you need to install the `PedOS-kernel-vm-support` package in dom0 and also have matching kernel headers installed (`kernel-devel` package in the case of a Fedora kernel package).
-You can install requirements using `qubes-dom0-update`:
+You can install requirements using `PedOS-dom0-update`:

 ~~~
-[user@dom0 ~]$ sudo qubes-dom0-update qubes-kernel-vm-support kernel-devel
+[user@dom0 ~]$ sudo PedOS-dom0-update PedOS-kernel-vm-support kernel-devel
 Using sys-firewall as UpdateVM to download updates for Dom0; this may take some time...
 Running command on VM: 'sys-firewall'...
-Loaded plugins: langpacks, post-transaction-actions, yum-qubes-hooks
+Loaded plugins: langpacks, post-transaction-actions, yum-PedOS-hooks
-Package 1000:kernel-devel-4.1.9-6.pvops.qubes.x86_64 already installed and latest version
+Package 1000:kernel-devel-4.1.9-6.pvops.PedOS.x86_64 already installed and latest version
 Resolving Dependencies
 (...)